Services

 Compaction System

 Multi-level context window management keeps conversations within token limits.
-The system uses 4 strategies with increasing aggressiveness:
+Four strategies with increasing aggressiveness:

 // Token budget calculation: